SwetSagar/UPSC-CSE-Notes/UPSC/08.4 World-History/1. Enlightenment Modern Ideas/Rise of Socialist ideas (upto Marx) and Spread of Marxian Socialism.md

 # Spread of Marxian Socialism
 2020-04-27 15:31:49

 ---
 -   Communist Manifesto appeared in GER in 1848
 -   Marx and Engels view of Socialism called scientific socialism
 -   CM - Aim of all workers to finish capitalism, estd socialism, build new society

-## Das Kapital - Marx analysed the working of capitalism
+## Das Kapital - Marx Analysed the Working of Capitalism
 -   Workers produce more value than they are given is basis of conflict in capitalist society
 -   Econ crisis inevitable, so is conflict b/w workers and capitalists
 -   Emancipation of Working class would emancipate all social injustice